easypanel-io/website/docs/05-templates/chevereto/index.md

 ## Description

-Chevereto is a powerful, self-hosted image hosting platform designed for individuals, communities, and businesses.
-It allows users to upload, organize, and share images effortlessly.
-With a clean interface and a wide range of customization options, Chevereto supports private albums, multi-language capabilities, and robust file management, making it the ultimate solution for image hosting.
+Chevereto is a powerful, self-hosted image and video hosting platform designed for individuals, communities, and businesses.
+It allows users to upload, organize, and share media effortlessly.
+With a clean interface and a wide range of customization options, Chevereto supports private albums, multi-language capabilities, and robust file management, making it the ultimate solution for image and video hosting.

 ## Instructions